Gootec82/my-blog-hugo/content/posts/add-search-to-hugo.md

 +++
 date = '2025-01-24T16:00:00+01:00'
 draft = false
-title = 'Add Search To Hugo Blog Site' description = 'How to Add a Professional Search Bar to Your Hugo Blog' image = '/images/avatar.webp' imageBig = '/images/avatar.webp'
+title = 'Add Search To Hugo Blog' description = 'How to Add a Professional Search Bar to Your Hugo Blog' image = '/images/avatar.webp' imageBig = '/images/avatar.webp'